-- Insert the PCIe x4 card into the connector on the system board and press down to secure it in place. - Insert the PCIe card (if any) into the connector on the system board and press down to secure it in place. - 3.
-Insert the PCIe x1 card (if any) into the connector on the system board and press down to secure it in place. - Insert the PCIe x16 card (if any) into the connector on the system board and press down to secure it in place. - 5.
-Install the cover. - 6.
+- 1. Insert the PCIe x4 card into the connector on the system board and press down to secure it in place. - 2.
+Insert the PCIe x16 card (if any) into the connector on the system board and press down to secure it in place. - 3.
+Install the front bezel. - 4.
+Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.